-When asking for customer testimonials, you shouldn‘t be sending a mass email to your entire customer base.
-This is your opportunity to reach out to the customers who specifically love your company.
+When asking for customer testimonials, you shouldn‘t send a mass email to your entire customer base.
+This is your opportunity to reach out to customers who specifically love your company.
 These are customers who have previously given you positive feedback on multiple occasions and seem like they’d be interested in delving deeper into their testimonials.

 3. Ask over email.

 When you‘ve finally narrowed down to your best options, craft them an email.
 It’s tempting to call so you can grab their attention directly.
 However, speaking to them on the phone will put them on the spot and make them feel nervous to say no. As much as you want to hear back immediately, your number one priority is to make them feel comfortable and respect their wishes.
 Give them the time they need to consider your offer and get back to you via email.